 The VOYOR Neck Massager is 14 inches long from tip of the handles to the end.
 It has two silver silicone textured balls that act as the shiatsu massage points, and a black plastic ergonomic handle for easy pressure adjustment and massage control.
 It weighs less than half a pound, for easy transport.
 No batteries or power source is required, it is entirely manual.

-3. Best Shiatsu Neck and Shoulder Massager: Naipo Shiatsu Back and Neck Massager
+3. Best Shiatsu Neck and Shoulder Massager: Invospa Neck & Shoulder Massager

-The Naipo Shiatsu Back and Neck Massager is for anyone who loves shiatsu massage, and wants to own the best rated shiatsu neck massager on the market.
+The Invospa Shiatsu Back and Neck Shiatsu Massager is for anyone who loves shiatsu massage, and wants to own the best rated shiatsu neck massager on the market.
 It replicates the feeling of a live shiatsu massage in the comfort of your own home with a minimum of fuss.

 Pros and cons of the Naipo Shiatsu Massager